The Head and Neck Cancer Alliance brings to you its updated and refreshed quarterly e-newsletter.

 HNCA News Bulletin

-Over the past couple of months, the HNCA Board of Directors and I have taken the opportunity to fine tune the organization’s strategic plan -- focusing primarily on programs and services.
+Over the past couple of months, the HNCA Board of Directors has taken the opportunity to fine tune the organization’s strategic plan -- focusing primarily on programs and services.
 As part of our strategic outreach efforts, we have spent time actively listening to various stakeholders.
 Thank you to our patients, survivors and caregivers who have generously spent hours providing feedback regarding their needs, personal cancer journeys as well as HNCA programs.

 With all of our key stakeholders, the same topics are resonating: the need for more awareness of oral, head and neck cancers; the importance of early detection; the impact of the cancer diagnosis on the entire family; and quality of life, following treatments, for both short- and long-term outcomes.